Going to RSA '24?

 Among those in the U.S. who fell victim to a scam during the holiday season, 30% reported being targeted on Black Friday, while 11% fell prey on Cyber Monday.
 The tactics range from phishing emails and fake websites to AI-driven impersonation schemes designed to steal sensitive information such as credit card details or login credentials.
 The financial impact is substantial, with the average amount lost to scams reaching over $1,000 in many regions globally.

-• Impulse Buying & Scarcity: Scammers frequently exploit the scarcity of holiday items and the urgency of flash sales, which makes consumers more susceptible to clicking on suspicious links.
-Nearly 1 in 5 adults admit they are more likely to engage with dubious offers during holiday promotions, and this tendency is even more pronounced among Gen Z shoppers.
+Impulse Buying & Scarcity: Scammers exploit the scarcity of holiday items and the urgency of flash sales, creating a psychological vulnerability in consumers that leads to an increased likelihood of clicking on suspicious links.
+The 2024 Cyber Safety Insights Report reveals that nearly 1 in 5 adults are more inclined to engage with questionable offers during holiday promotions.
+This is particularly evident among Gen Z shoppers, whose behavior is heavily influenced by urgency cues often used by attackers to bypass rational decision-making.

-• Social Media as a Scam Hotspot: Social media and third-party websites remain popular platforms for scammers.
-The Gen Digital report found that 40% of Black Friday and Cyber Monday scams originated on social media.
-Scammers use flashy ads, fake promotions, and cloned retail pages to lure unsuspecting shoppers.
+Social Media as a Scam Hotspot: Social media platforms and third-party websites are prolific channels for scam activity, especially during high-traffic periods like the holiday season.
+The Gen Digital report found that 40% of Black Friday and Cyber Monday scams originated on social media, exploiting the visually-driven and fast-paced nature of these platforms.
+Scammers use sophisticated, AI-enhanced cloning techniques to create fake promotions and retail pages that are almost indistinguishable from legitimate ones, relying on the cognitive overload of consumers to induce errors in judgment.

 Systemic Preparedness: Strategic Recommendations for Cybersecurity Leaders